-Description of Health Risks Associated with Alcohol and Drugs of such substances may also give rise to conduct which causes injury, death or damage to the user/abuser or to the person or property of others, resulting in criminal or civil prosecution and liability.
+Description of Health Risks Associated with Alcohol and Drugs

+Serious health and personal risks are associated with the use of illegal drugs and abuse of alcohol.
+They may include temporary or permanent physical or mental impairment, and injury or death.
+Use and abuse of such substances may also give rise to conduct which causes injury, death or damage to the user/abuser or to the person or property of others, resulting in criminal or civil prosecution and liability.
 Use and abuse of such substances may also lead to unsafe and/or nonconsensual sex, unwanted pregnancy, and may cause defects, injury or death in unborn children.
 Consequences may also include temporary or permanent loss of educational or employment opportunities.